Cluedo: Equipment

-The game consists of a board which shows the rooms, corridors and secret-passages of an English country house called Tudor Mansion (named Tudor Close, Tudor Hall, Arlington Grange, Boddy Manor or Boddy Mansion in some editions) in Hampshire, England, in 1926.
-The game box also includes several coloured playing pieces to represent characters, miniature murder weapon props, two six-sided dice, three sets of cards (describing the aforementioned rooms, characters or weapons), Solution Cards and an envelope (or a mirror in some editions) to contain one card from each set of cards, and a Detective's Notes pad on which are printed lists of rooms, weapons and characters, so players can keep detailed notes during the game.
+The game consists of a board which shows the rooms, corridors, and secret passages of an English country house called Tudor Mansion (named Tudor Close, Tudor Hall, Arlington Grange, Boddy Manor or Boddy Mansion in some editions) in Hampshire, England, in 1926.
+The game box also includes several coloured playing pieces to represent characters, miniature murder weapon props, two six-sided dice, three sets of cards (describing the aforementioned rooms, characters, or weapons), Solution Cards and an envelope (or a mirror in some editions) to contain one card from each set of cards and a Detective's Notes pad on which are printed lists of rooms, weapons, and characters, so players can keep detailed notes during the game.

 Characters

-The murder victim in the game was known as "Dr. Black" in the UK edition and "Mr. Boddy" in North American versions.
-The current UK and North American editions of the game, released by Hasbro in 2023, refer to him as "Boden 'Boddy' Black Jr."
+The murder victim in the game was known as Dr. Black in the UK edition and Mr. Boddy in North American versions.
+Updated editions of the game, released by Hasbro in 2023, refer to him as Boden "Boddy" Black Jr.

-Players' tokens are typically plastic pawns or figurines; the standard edition of Cluedo has six of these suspects:
+Player tokens are typically plastic pawns or figurines; the standard edition of the game has six suspects: